Le Souffleur

 Distinctive traits

 In 2000, the cover of Le Souffleur, GREMM’s annual newsletter, featured a series of photos of a humpback whale that deployed its tail when diving.
-When a GREMM member recognized the same features on the tail of an animal he was watching on the river, he exclaimed, “It’s Le Souffleur!” and that’s how the female humpback whale H531 got its name.
-However, the team at the Mingan Island Research Station (MICS) calls it “La Souffleuse”.
+When a GREMM member recognized the same features on the tail of an animal he was watching on the river, he exclaimed, “It’s Le Souffleur!” and that’s how the female humpback whale H531 got her name.
+However, the team at the Mingan Island Research Station (MICS) calls her “La Souffleuse”.

 Le Souffleur has been observed in the Mingan and Anticosti Islands area by MICS almost every year since 2002.
 In 2008, she was even accompanied by a calf.
 However, in the absence of a biopsy, it was impossible to establish their relationship.
 In 2017, Le Souffleur, which is also called La Souffleuse, was seen again with a small one.